TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-account-administration-account-provisioning/content-check-for-minimum-required-details-to-start-working-on-the-case-1.md

 7. What changes were made? (if applicable)
 8. Error message/StackTrace (if applicable)

-**Please try to obtain all the information from ASC Resource Explorer before reaching to customer.**
+**Please try to obtain all the information from ASC Resource Explorer before reaching the customer.**

 If no enough details, please provide customer with customer ready message for minimum required details to start the case.